 At Barry’s, there are always two classes going on at once.
 You either start on the treadmill or on the floor, and you alternate between the two throughout the class.
 I opt for the treadmill because I was told I’d want to get the sprints out of the way first.

-The trainer, Natalie, is jacked—which is kind of intimidating, but I guess it just proves that Barry’s really is “the best workout in the world,” as it claims to be.
+The trainer, Natalie, is super strong—which is kind of intimidating, but I guess it just shows that Barry’s really might be “the best workout in the world,” as it claims to be.

 Inside, the studio is dark and hard to navigate as there are mirrors everywhere.
 I find my treadmill but can no longer find Natalie.
 So when she asks, “Is anyone here a first timer?” she can’t see me waving my arms frantically.